Oh yes, this is my DIY Dream Cream recipe inspired by the famous body lotion from LUSH.

 This is the third time I’ve changed this recipe.
 This tutorial was one of the first recipes I shared on my blog and a lot has changed since I published this four years ago.

-I now finally have a completely anhydrous recipe, this means that it’s not a water based formula or has water soluble ingredients in it.
+I now finally have a completely anhydrous recipe, this means that it’s not a water based formula and doesn’t have water soluble ingredients in it.
 This means that if you keep all water out of your recipe and take good care of it, it has a longer shelf life of up to 6 months.
 If you want, you can add a broad spectrum preservative to this recipe.